duganchen/podfeeds/README.md

 # podfs
-FUSE filesystem for podcast subscriptions
+This is to be a FUSE filesystem for podcast subcriptions, written in Go.

+Watch this space.